About El Salvador

 Much progress has been made through the hard work of the Salvadoran people, as well as government agencies and charities.
 Child mortality – the number of boys and girls who die before their fifth birthday – has been reduced by almost half since 2000.
 Extreme rural poverty – living on less than $1 per day in shanties without running water or electricity – creates chronic problems for some of El Salvador's children.
 To improve food security and incomes, we provided poor farming families with seeds, livestock, tools and temporary jobs with relevant projects.

 people live there

 About 10% of girls and boys are out of school

 Our programs have helped children and their families in many ways including health, education, emergency response and violence prevention initiatives.
 For example, 9 out of 10 children attending our early childhood development program successfully reached first grade.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World's Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.